Explore Trails

 - Highlights: Mountain Summit, Creek, Unique Rock Outcrops

 Get away from the noise and come to Pilot Creek Trail.
 The mountaintop sections of Pilot Mountain State Park are often stirring with crowds, but not down here.
-From the small gravel parking lot at the address above, the trail rolls up and down small hills and cuts across little creeks until it connects with the Grindstone Trail and Mountain Trail to add onto your trip.
+From the small gravel parking lot at the address above, the trail rolls up and down small hills and cuts across little creeks until it connects with the Grindstone Trail and Mountain Trail.

 Piedmont Land Conservancy was a major partner in acquiring this land, adding 70 acres to Pilot Mountain State Park.
 A huge thank you to the Friends of Sauratown Mountains for building the trail.
 It takes a community to make wonderful places like this a reality.